 Alessandra Ferrini is the creator of The Chocolate Museum’s visual identity and of all interpretation material.
 She has curated the permanent exhibition, and perfected the education programme.
 She has also designed the museum's displays and identity.

-LAURA REIMAN, Art Projects, Press and Social Media
+LAURA REIMAN, Art & Culture, Press and Social Media

-Laura is very creative and a hands-on conceptual artist building objects from scratch; her kowledge about chocolate is very impressive, she has a taste for beans and transforming them into chocolate,
+Laura is very creative and a hands-on conceptual artist building objects from scratch; her kowledge about chocolate is very impressive, she loves transforming cocoa beans into bars, paint with chocolate and uses unique tasting techniques of crossmodal correspondances (matching 2 different senses: taste & colour).

 SPECIAL THANKS TO: